enso-org/enso-archive/docs/runtime/execution-server-flow.md

 ### Job Queue
 The execution server uses a job queue containing requests to be performed.
-All jobs should be performed sequentially.
 An API method may queue multiple jobs.

 ### Job Types
 There are a number of job types used internally for handling different
 scenarios:

 #### `EnsureCompiled`
-Takes a context ID and ensures that the corresponding modules are compiled in the newest version.
+Takes a set of module names that must be compiled and ensures that the corresponding modules are compiled in the newest version.
 It also performs cache invalidations on changes since the last batch.
+Caches should be invalidated for all contexts affected by this recompilation.
-This operation is not currently interruptible, but may become in the future.
+This operation is not currently interruptible, but may become so in the future.

 #### `Execute`
 Takes a context ID and an optional set of expression IDs that should be